-Section 1.5 We must give you information about the plan, its network of providers, and your covered services
+Section 1.4 We must give you information about the plan, its network of providers, and your covered services

-As a member of our plan, you have the right to get several kinds of information from us.
+As a member of our Humana Medicare Employer PPO plan, you have the right to get several kinds of information from us.
 (As explained above in Section 1.1, you have the right to get information from us in a way that works for you.
 This includes getting the information in languages other than English and in large print or other alternate formats.)

-If you want any of the following kinds of information, please call Customer Care (phone numbers are located in Chapter 2, Section 1 of this booklet):
+If you want any of the following kinds of information, please call Customer Care.
+(Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet):

 - Information about our plan.
 This includes, for example, information about the plan's financial condition.
-It also includes information about the number of appeals made by members and the plan's performance ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our contracted providers including our network pharmacies - For example, you have the right to get information from us about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network - For a list of the providers in the plan's network, see the Provider Directory - For a list of the pharmacies in the plan's network, see the Provider Directory - For more detailed information about our providers or pharmacies, you can call Customer Care (phone numbers are located in Chapter 2, Section 1 of this booklet) or visit our website at Humana.com. - Information about your coverage and the rules you must follow when using your coverage - In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - To get the details on your Part D prescription drug coverage, see Chapters 5 and 6 of this booklet plus the plan's Prescription Drug Guide (Formulary).
+It also includes information about the number of appeals made by members and the plan's performance ratings, including how it has been rated by plan members and how it compares to other Medicare health plans. - Information about our contracted providers including our network pharmacies. - For example, you have the right to get information from us about the qualifications of the providers and pharmacies in our network and how we pay the providers in our network. - For a list of the providers in the plan's network, see the Provider Directory. - For a list of the pharmacies in the plan's network, see the Provider Directory. - For more detailed information about our providers or pharmacies, you can call Customer Care (Phone numbers for Customer Care are located in Chapter 2, Section 1 of this booklet.) or visit our website at www.humana.com. - Information about your coverage and the rules you must follow when using your coverage. - In Chapters 3 and 4 of this booklet, we explain what medical services are covered for you, any restrictions to your coverage, and what rules you must follow to get your covered medical services. - To get the details on your Part D prescription drug coverage, see Chapters 5 and 6 of this booklet plus the plan's Prescription Drug Guide (Formulary) (See Chapter 6, Section 1.1 of this booklet for how to access the Drug Guide.)
 These chapters, together with the Prescription Drug Guide (Formulary), tell you what drugs are covered and explain the rules you must follow and the restrictions to your coverage for certain drugs.